Investing Taxes in Canada

 Does holding US ETFs in an RRSP eliminate withholding tax?

 Yes.
 Under the Canada-US tax treaty, US-source dividends paid to a Canadian RRSP are exempt from the standard 15% US withholding tax.
 This makes the RRSP the most tax-efficient account for US-listed ETFs such as VTI, VT, or ITOT.
 Canadian-listed ETFs that hold US stocks (e.g. XEQT, VEQT) do not get this exemption inside an RRSP — the withholding is applied at the fund level before it reaches you, so only holding the US-listed version directly gives you the full treaty benefit.
+The TFSA and FHSA do not qualify for this exemption.

 What is ACB and why does it matter for ETF investors in Canada?

 ACB stands for Adjusted Cost Base — the average cost per unit of an investment, adjusted for all purchases, reinvested distributions, and return of capital.
 Canada taxes capital gains on the difference between your ACB and your sale proceeds.
 If your ETF makes reinvested distributions or return-of-capital payments, you must track ACB accurately to report the correct gain at sale.
 Your broker provides T5 and T3 slips but typically does not calculate ACB for you.
 Tools like adjustedcostbase.ca are widely used by Canadian DIY investors.
+Also note: for US-listed ETFs, ACB is calculated in CAD at the exchange rate on each purchase date — FX movements can create a taxable gain even if the ETF price was flat in USD.

 QuantRoutine provides educational content only.
 Nothing on this page is tax advice or a recommendation to buy, sell, or hold any security.
 Canadian federal and provincial tax rules are subject to change.
 Contribution limits and rates quoted are for informational purposes and may not reflect the most current figures — always verify with the CRA or a qualified Canadian tax professional.
 Investments can lose value, and past performance does not guarantee future results.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.